-Illness Definition Simpler Terms Pre-existing Conditions There are three levels (degrees) of burns.
+Illness Definition Simpler Terms Pre-existing Conditions We will make a limited payment for specified illness cover if a life assured suffers burns that involve damage or destruction of the skin to its full depth through to the underlying tissue and covering at least 5% and less than 20% of the body's surface area.
+There are three levels (degrees) of burns.
 The degree of burning depends on how badly the skin has been damaged.
 They are medically known as 'first', 'second' and 'third' degree.
 First-degree burns damage the upper layer of skin, but can heal without scarring (a common example of this is sunburn).
 Second-degree burns go deeper into the layers of skin, but can heal without scarring.
 Third-degree burns are the most serious as they destroy the full thickness of the skin.
-You will be able to claim if you have suffered third- degree burns covering at least 5% and less than 20% of the surface area of your body.
-None.
+You will be able to claim if you have suffered None. third- degree burns covering at least 5% and less than 20% of the surface area of your body.